ppasupat/web-entity-extractor-ACL2014/README.md

 To use the interactive mode, first train and save a model by adding `-saveModel [FILENAME]` to one of the commands above, and then run

-    ./open-sempre @mode=interactive -loadModel [FILENAME]
+    ./web-entity-extractor @mode=interactive -loadModel [FILENAME]

 ## License

-open-sempre is under the GNU General Public License (v2).
+The code is under the GNU General Public License (v2).
 See the `LICENSE` file for the full license.